Orange High School (North Carolina): Students and faculty

 Founded in 1963, Orange High School educates over 1000 students in the northern half of Orange County–generally, the northern half of Hillsborough and all of the county north of I-85.
 It was the district's sole high school until Cedar Ridge High School opened in 2002 and the OCS Online Academy opened in 2021.

 Like most high schools, Orange High serves grades 9 through 12 offering academic, co-curricular, career and technical, and extracurricular opportunities.

 The faculty for the North Carolina school includes 79 licensed classroom teachers, four school counselors, 15 support & office staff, two associate principals, one principal, and 13 teachers for exceptional children.
 Nine of the teachers National Board Certified Teachers, and over 50 percent of staff hold master's degrees.

 In Spring of 2007, it was announced that Jeff Dishmon would not be returning as principal of Orange High for the 2007-2008 school year, where he would be moved to a Central Office position.
 Roy Winslow became principal, until January 2010 when it was announced that he would be moving to a school in Granville County.
 Stephen Scroggs, a former Chapel Hill-Carrboro City Schools Assistant Superintendent, was assigned the position of interim principal until a new principal was found.
 One of the assistant principals, Armond Hankins, was selected for the position, effective July 1, 2010.
 Hankins was demoted in 2012, and former Gravelly Hill Middle School principal Jason Johnson replaced him.

 Athletics

+Orange High School is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 5A school.
+It is a part of the Big Seven 4A/5A conference.
+Orange used to compete in the NCHSAA 4A classification (North Carolina's former highest classification for high school athletics) before losing enrollment with the opening of Cedar Ridge High School in 2002.

+Orange High School offers the following sports for its students: